 The military’s comprehensive health benefits plan is TriCare.
 Service members have three policy options with varying degrees of network flexibility.
 The United Concordia Dental Plan is offered to all active duty member dependents, enrollment is automatic.
 Care is provided to service members and their families onsite at Military Treatment Facilities (MTF) on a priority basis.

-There are a variety of services readily available on My Military Base to service military members and their families.
+There are a variety of services readily available on military Bases to service military members and their families.
 The Family Support Centers are usually service aggregators.
 Many different offices are frequently housed in the Family Support Centers to substantively address the complex needs of military families.
 Other base services include legal aid center, commissaries, and child care facilities.

 The Department of Defense sponsors Military Spouse Career Advancement Accounts (CAA).
 CAA targets military spouses with a GED, high school diploma, or some secondary education who are interested in a portable career.
 Educations and training costs are defrayed up to $3,000 annually with the opportunity for a one-time renewal.
 Vist your local Family Support Center to find out about other educational grants.